PatrickMatthiesen/DSYS-gRPC-template/README.md

     }
     ```

 2. Add RPC endpoints/methods to the service.
-The endpoint will start with "rpc" and then a name of the endpoint.
-We have not made them yet, but the next is the message types that we will send and then what will be returned from the call.
+The endpoint will start with "rpc", followed by the name of the endpoint, a message type to send and a message type to receive.
+We have not made the message types yet, so that will be the next thing.

     ```proto
     service <add a name here>